MicrosoftDocs/learn/learn-pr/azure/configure-security-policies-to-manage-data/includes/3-exercise-classify-sql-database.md

 1. If *Microsoft Defender for SQL* isn't enabled, select the **(Configure)** link.
 The **Server settings** pane appears.

 1. Ensure that *Microsoft Defender for SQL* is turned on, and then select **Save**.
 As noted in the previous instructions, you can turn this on as part of the DB creation.
-This will take a minute to activate.
+This takes a minute to activate.

 1. In the left menu pane, under **Security**, select **Data Discovery & Classification**.
 The **Data Discovery & Classification** pane appears.